0nix/ggj21/twine/ending7.md

 The city looks like an indigo and black canvas, with a thousand different amber and yellow lights piercing the inky mass.

 You step out of Oskar Sessler's slick, black, immaculately kept Sachsenring P240 and into the streets of a neighborhood you've never had a good reason to be.
 Even the air tasted different in your mouth, as if you were supposed to pay for the privilege of breathing it.

+It wasn't obvious at the outset, of course.
+To flaunt power and wealth out in the open would be anathema to the very foundation of this country.
+The flats and houses looked like the ones you would live in.
+However, you can tell.
+Everyone can tell.
+Anyone who's lived and suffered here long enough can tell this place is different.

 You look back to see the Lieutenant hunched over, talking about something or other with his chauffeur.
 The paint on the car was so incredibly shiny and reflective that even under the dimly lit sky, you could see your reflection stretched out on the metal body.

 [IF GENDER IS MALE]

 The face looking back at you is a cartoonish facsimile of what a man's face should be.
 Every wrinkle around your eyes and mouth is a snarky reminder of the passage of time.
 You have a visible stubble, one that had never done you the favor of fully growing into a beard or mustache.
 It's a mediocre showing of testosterone and, sadly, it will never get any better.
 You have to tilt your head forward to find your hairline.
 You try to find your eyes in the reflection, but they were nowhere to be found.
-Your eyes are too sunken in.
-The skin around them is too dark.
+They are too sunken in, and the skin around them is dark.

 [IF GENDER IS FEMALE]

 The face looking back at you is a stretched out plasticine mold of what a woman's face should be.
 You have way too many wrinkles, and every single one of them seemed to accuse you of being both responsible for and victim of the passage of time.
 You have make up on, but just barely.
 You definitely over did the blush on your cheeks.
 You play with your hair a bit, its ends split, dry like tumbleweed.
 Same color too.
 Your eyes sink into their sockets, so much so that in the darkness of this makeshift mirror you can't seem them.

-[END]
+[END] (visual gimmick, the face is shifting and swirling, blotted out.
+The text says one thing, the visuals another.)

 "Are you done admiring yourself Agent?"
 Lieutenant Sessler quips behind you, the loud jingle of a keyring punctuating the question.
 "There's plenty of ways to look at yourself inside, I promise you.
-Müller here has places to be."
+Wanlass here has places to be."

 You stand at attention and turn around to see an open door and a beckoning Oskar Sessler.
 A hand wave from the Lieutenant, and the car careens away from the curb and down the street.